 My favourite nut for the base of cheesecakes is pecan, but really any will do.
 As cashews are used for the filling I think its nice to use something different for the base.
 Both almond and walnut are good alternatives here.

 The earlier version of this recipe used coconut oil, but those who have been following me will know I am adapting recipes to be oil free.
 In my other cheesecakes I have been replacing coconut oil with coconut butter with pretty much the exact same result.
 Just make sure you get 100% dried coconut flesh, they blend it into butter and it turns solid.
 Its important that nothing is taken away or added, just the whole flesh is used.
+It changes the texture slightly, as the fibre is retained, but it is barely noticeable.

 It only takes about an hour in the freezer until it is set enough to pop in the fridge.
 I usually prepare the cheesecake in the morning or even the day before I want to serve it.
 I really like serving these at room temperature, so it’s lovely and soft.
 Leave them out for half an hour before you serve for best results.